kurayamiblackheart/kurayshinyrevamp/README.md

+# PS: We are in a period where the sprites servers have been taken down, if you're encountering white question marks displayed as sprites, get the pre-loaded version.
+You can get the pre-loaded version of KIF by downloading the game from here: https://www.mediafire.com/folder/eo2b1qmi5ukyd/Kuray_Infinite_Fusion

 # Kuray Infinite Fusion (KIF)

 Kuray Infinite Fusion (KIF) is a fork of Infinite Fusion, which adds countless new features, including infinite colors for shinies, mods support (people can create mods and load them from a "Mods" folder), a powerful AI (thanks to DemICE), and more!